DThaiPome/games-and-society/README.md

 ### Improvements

-The lone EventManager held a lot of events, and the script became fairly messy.
+The lone EventManager holds a lot of events, and the script became fairly messy.
 Additionally, in order to reduce the amount of work needed to allow scripts to subscribe or unsubscribe from events, I simply gave every script direct access to the events, allowing them to also invoke the event, which is not intentional.
 In the future, I could find a better design that further decouples each script from the EventManager, and that properly protects the events themselves.

+## Assignments

+If this project is ever further expanded on, more types of assignments will be added.
+This fact is reflected by the design of the abstract class Assignment, which all assignments should extend.
+An assignment is required to support operations to generate an assignment's objects, produce a grade for the assignment, and produce text to display in the email that notifies the player of the assignment.
+This is in addition to more basic operations, such as showing or hiding the components of the assignment and destroying all of the assignment's objects once it is submitted.

+Through this design, I am able to handle general features like creating, displaying, submitting, and grading assignments, all of this being completely independant of what the assignment actually is.
+This means that adding new assignments is incredibly painless, and the completed assignment implementation can be viewed immediately in-game.

+### Improvements

+The assignments use only an abstract class, rather than an interface.
+Including an interface for the Assignment abstract class to implement would help to make the code more readable, and also decouple implementations of assignments further from the core game scripts.

+Additionally, I neglected to design the Lights Out! assignment with similar foresight, and so replacing or modifying that particular implementation could be difficult.